Amber List Species

 Other Local Priority Species

-List of Local Priority Bird Species in Barnsley - all breeding and/or overwintering in Barnsley
+List of Local Priority Bird Species in Barnsley - all breeding in Barnsley

 Red List Species